attendance: 3 800 (sold out)

 attendance: 20 000

-incomplete setlist: Even Flow, Deep, Alive
+incomplete setlist: Even Flow, Why Go, Jeremy, Deep, Alive

 Dramarama headlined the first Edgefest at Pearl Jam's request.
 George Gimarc, Edgefest co-founder, says Eddie Vedder was worried folks would leave before the band played.